Monday, October 15, 2012

 • Route: the URL path is constructed dynamically, all information can be taken from URL.
 A `repository page` displays a number of features: downloads, source, etc. Those links include current route information (user name and repository name).

 We will examine all reverse url use cases mentioned above with... a trivial 'Hello World!' application that builds 20 urls for each case.
 The benchmark is executed in isolated environment using CPython 2.7.
-Latest available versions as of this writing:
+Latest available versions (November 17, 2013):

 Let setup few prerequisites to be able run this in a clean debian testing installation.